CTMQ

 IMG_8535

-Steep Rock Hiker’s Challenge, Washington, ~40 Miles – I’ve said it before and I’ll say it again: the three Steep Rock Association Preserves offer some of the best hiking in the state.
+Steep Rock Hiker’s Challenge, Washington, (~40 Miles): I’ve said it before and I’ll say it again: the Steep Rock Association Preserves offer some of the best hiking in the state.
 Period.

-Connecticut 17’ers – the ten highest peaks in Connecticut, most of which are not trailed, and some of which are private property.
+Connecticut 17ers: These are the ten highest peaks in Connecticut plus the other seven above 1,700 feet.
+Most of which are not trailed, and some of which are private property.
 I don’t recommend you try to complete this list.
 Let me be the lone idiot to do so.

-(Since I published the 10 highest peaks list, several intrepid explorers have contacted me with tips and tricks to summit them.
+(Since I originally published my CT 17er list, several intrepid explorers have contacted me with tips and tricks to summit them.
 So I guess I’m not alone.)

 Summit of Stone Man Mountain, Canaan